AceCoooool/NLDF-pytorch/README.md

 python main.py --mode='test', --test_path='you_data' --test_label='your_label' --batch_size=1 --model='your_trained_model'
 ```

-Note: It's a scale version (image and label is resized) of test.
+Note:

+1. use the same evaluation (this is a reproduction from original achievement)

 ## Bug